doums/tenaille.nvim/README.md

   -- <leader>{ for curly braces {} and so on... default_mapping = true,
-  -- supported brackets and quotes pairs pairs = {
+  -- supported brackets and quotes pairs
+  -- ⚠ only 2 character pairs are supported
+  pairs = {
     { '"', '"' },
     { "'", "'" },